-And why should we accept it?
-Why shouldn't seniors living in Cincinnati and beyond try to find ways to stay young?
-What does "young" really mean?
+But why should we simply accept this?
+Why shouldn't seniors in Cincinnati and beyond seek ways to remain young?
+And what does "young" truly mean?

-If there's one thing that the concept of positive aging teaches us, it's that age and health can't really be measured by a standard set of criteria.
-Our mental, emotional, spiritual and financial wellness play just as much into how "old" we feel as our physical health does.
+One key lesson that the concept of positive aging teaches us is that age and health can’t be reduced to a simple set of metrics.
+Our mental, emotional, spiritual, and financial well-being are just as crucial to how "old" we feel.

-Being young, to a certain degree, is a state of mind.
-So, today, let's talk about four creative ways that seniors in Cincinnati can use to stay young.
+At its core, youth is often a state of mind.
+So today, let's explore four creative ways seniors in Cincinnati can embrace staying young.

 Go outdoors and play.